 - Neglect and/or abandonment; adopted children or children from foster homes.

 - A chronically ill or disabled child.

-- Undiagnosed psychological or developmental problem - eg, attention deficit hyperactivity disorder (ADHD), autism.
+- Undiagnosed psychological or developmental problem - eg, attention deficit hyperactivity disorder (ADHD), autistic spectrum disorders.

 - Difficult temperament of a child and a clash in parenting style.

 - Peer pressures.

 - Family stress: working parents, job dissatisfaction, fatigue, stress and time, household chores.